Bhaskar112/FDI-Analytics-in-India/README.md

  <li> FDI Analysis in India from FY 2000-01 to 2016-17: https://public.tableau.com/app/profile/padamati.gayathri.bhaskar/viz/FDIAnalysisinIndiafromFY2000-01to2016-17/Dashboard1

 ## Detailed project report
-You can find theproject report in the given link:
+You can find the project report in the given link: